 (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act, and is not necessarily indicative of beneficial ownership for any other purpose.
 Except as otherwise noted, the listed individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
-The percentages are based on 2,426,107 shares of CompX class A common stock outstanding as of the record date.
+The percentages are based on 12,380,657 shares of CompX class A common stock outstanding as of the record date.
+NL directly holds approximately 86.9% of the outstanding shares of CompX class A common stock.